nserway/everest-demo/Updated_README.md

    - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (MaEVe Security Profile 2):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -2`
    - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (MaEVe Security Profile 3):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -3`
    - **OCPP basic and ISO 15118-2 AC Charging with OCPP 2.0.1 CSMS (CitrineOS Security Profile 1):** `curl https://raw.githubusercontent.com/everest/everest-demo/main/demo-iso15118-2-ac-plus-ocpp.sh | bash -s -- -c -1`

+# Step 2: Open Demo Interface and Supporting Materials

+1. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880

+- Note: The nodered flows will allow the user to understand how modules interact within the demonstrations

+2. Open the demo UI at http://127.0.0.1:1880/ui

+- Note: The demo UI will vary based on the demonstration that is selected

 ### STEP 2: Interact with the demo
 - Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880